ioccc-src/winner/2006/borsanyi/README.md

 ### Introduction:

-Most spam robots collect email addresses from the web sites of innocent people, like you.
+Most spam robots collect email addresses from the websites of innocent people, like you.
 Conference organizers cannot disclose the participant's address to prevent malicious users from grabbing them.
 One solution is to write as `my_email _at_ address